Bristol-Cyber-Security-Group/testbed-os/docs/guest-types/index.rst

 - existing disk (bring a preconfigured image)
 - iso guest (bring an installation .iso image)

-The cloud image based guests will have full automation possible, due to the ability to seed the deployment using cloud-init.
+The cloud image based guests will have full automation capabilities offered by the testbed, due to the ability to seed the deployment using cloud-init.
 We are able to customise the deployment using the cloud-init functionality.
 Additionally, this allows us to insert SSH keys to be able to remotely control the guest and customise further and run scripts etc.